HimanSenaweera/YoloV8/README.md

-# 🚗 Object Detection (YOLO)
+# 🚗 Object Detection

-This project is about a trained Yolo11n model for vehicle number plate detection and for this project I downloaded the dataset and annotated it manually.
+This project is about a trained *Yolo11n* model for **vehicle number plate detection** and for this project I downloaded the dataset and annotated it manually.

 Dataset Source: [Open Images Dataset – Vehicle Number Plates](https://storage.googleapis.com/openimages/web/visualizer/index.html?type=detection&set=train&c=%2Fm%2F01jfm_)